• Skip to main content

 Nutritional information is an estimate based on an online database.
 The nutritional content of ingredients may vary by brand.
 If you require accurate nutritional information, you should calculate this based on the specific brands and products you are using.

-Keywords: Christmas, Rocky Road
+Keywords: Gingerbread, No bake Christmas dessert, Rocky Road

 Tried this recipe?Let us know how it was!